AgtLucas/_agtlucas.com/_posts/2018-02-10-can-yo-buy-a-mouse-without-a-mouse.markdown

 The product page contains all the product details and a lot of options, it was so pleasant to be able to access all of the options using my only working tool at the moment, the mighty keyboard.

-All the links has focus (even if the browsers' default) except the share options, so if you intend to share that product, you'll need to guess which option is selected.
+All the links have focus (even if the browsers' default) except the share options, so if you intend to share that product, you'll need to guess which option is selected.
 Good luck, I guess.

 <figure>
   <picture>